Marieke van Doorninck > co-chair

 Anna is Ukrainian and lives in London, the UK.

-Farah Salka > Board member
+Farah Salka > board member

 Farah Salka is a feminist activist based in Lebanon.
-She is the Co-founder and General Coordinator of the Anti-Racism Movement and works on organizing with migrant communities in Lebanon, and mostly domestic workers and on issues of racism and discrimination.
+She is the Co-founder and General Coordinator of the Anti-Racism Movement and works on organising with migrant communities in Lebanon, and mostly domestic workers and on issues of racism and discrimination.
 She is involved with the Migrant Community Center(s) in Lebanon and she is a Human Rights Education Advisor and Trainer.

 She is also involved with the A Project in Lebanon.
 The A project is about seeking agency, alternatives and autonomy in sexuality, sexual health, and gender and works through an affirmative and sex-positive framework.

 Farah is of Syrian -Lebanese parentage and lives in Beirut, Lebanon.

 Tracey Tulley > board member